alexlib/OpenRiverCam/docs/tutorial/index.rst

 To get you started with the software quickly, this section goes through all functionalities with an example package of data.
 You can download this package in a zip-file from the following link: ZIP-FILE.
 The zip-file contains all the sample data sets, including survey data and some sample videos to get you started.
-It should take you about XXXX minutes to complete this tutorial.
+It should take you about one hour to complete this tutorial.

 We assume that you have a user login for the tool and that you have a deployment that you can go to, either on your